FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 ## Summary
 [Fixel Recolor 1 PS][98] introduces a new functionality which has never been available in Photoshop before - Automatic, Machine Learning Powered, analysis of image Color Palette.
 Once the user (Be a Photographer or Designer) has such a functionality it can be used in many ways.
-We tried making the UI of [Fixel Recolor 1 PS][98] intuitive and supportive of a user friendly workflow to use this capability to create user presets for Color Palettes, Integrate Colors into Photoshop (Swatches) and most of all - Recolor / Color Grade / Style Transfer the image.
+We tried making the UI of [Fixel Recolor 1 PS][98] intuitive and supportive of any user workflow.
+The UI allows the user to create presets of Color Palettes, Integrate Colors into Photoshop (Swatches) and most of all - Recolor / Color Grade / Style Transfer the image.

+Give it a try and share the results with us.
+We'd love to hear what you can do and what you think.

 ## Image Credit
  *  [Lighthouse Image](https://www.flickr.com/photos/magnetismus/8399258607/) - Credit to [magnetismus](https://www.flickr.com/people/magnetismus/).